Home / Resume / Customer Service / Customer Service Resume

 How to Write a Customer Service Resume That Actually Gets You Hired

-Customer service roles receive an average of 250+ applications per posting, and most resumes get screened out in under 10 seconds.
+Customer service representative roles receive an average of 250+ applications per posting, and most resumes get screened out in under 10 seconds.
 Whether you work in retail, call centers, or client-facing support, your resume needs to prove you can solve problems, keep customers happy, and handle volume.
 Here is how to build one that gets callbacks.

 Updated March 2026 | 11 min read